 My formal education includes a B.A. in Psychology and M.A. in Women's & Gender Studies which focuses on consciousness-raising, especially in terms of the social divisions that society has created.
 I believe we must all lift ourselves out of these socially constructed divisions, which are illusions, and recognize the Unity of All Life.

 TOOLS FOR EMPOWERMENT

 Another approach involves directly retraining the subconscious mind to conquer unproductive thinking habits, raise consciousness, and replace old habits with productive habits.
-This comes from The Vision Board Practice, which I no longer offer in group workshops as before, but are offered in recordings, which I'm currently working on now, for a deeper individual experience in the privacy of their own space.
+This comes from The Vision Board Practice, which I no longer offer in group workshops as before.

 FULFILLING YOUR POTENTIAL